Learn something new every day

 Specifically, hard ball stage refers to cooking candy to a certain temperature, usually between 250-265 degrees F (121.11-129.44 degrees C).
 If you are not an expert candy maker, it’s a very good idea to use a candy thermometer to determine when you’ve hit this stage.
-There are other tests, which can help you decide if the candy is at the appropriate temperature, but these need to be done swiftly, and with great care so you don’t burn yourself.
+There are other tests which can help you decide if the candy is at the appropriate temperature, but these need to be done swiftly, and with great care, so you don’t burn yourself, or the candy.

 As sugar and other candy ingredients cook, the water begins to evaporate.
 When sugar reaches the hard ball stage it only has about 8% of its original moisture content.
 If you dip a spoon into candy at this temperature, and remove it, you’ll note that the sugar drips off the spoon in thick ropes.
-You can also drop a bit of candy into cold water, where it will form a ball.
-When you remove it, the ball will remain formed, though it won’t be completely hard.
+You can also drop a bit of the syrup into cold water, and it will form a ball.
+When you remove it, the ball will remain formed, although it won’t be completely hard.

 This is distinctly different from soft ball stage, which occurs at a lower temperature.
 Soft ball will not hold its shape when removed from water.
 There’s also a stage in between hard ball and soft ball called firm ball, which occurs at 245-250 degrees F (118.33- 121.11 degrees C).
 The main difference between hard ball and firm ball is that you can flatten firm ball candy.
 You can bend hard ball stage candy and it will give to pressure, but you cannot completely flatten it.